Meendum Oru Kadhal Kadhai: Production

-It was reported in 2015 that Mithran Jawahar would direct the Tamil remake of Malayalam film Thattathin Marayathu.
-Newcomer Walter Philips and Isha Talwar was selected to reprise her role from original.
+It was reported in 2015 that Mithran R. Jawahar would direct the Tamil remake of Malayalam film Thattathin Marayathu.
+Newcomer Walter Philips was cast opposite Isha Talwar who was selected to reprise her role from the original.
 The film's motion poster was released in February 2015.

 Soundtrack

-G. V. Prakash Kumar composed the songs, while Na.
-Muthukumar and Thamarai wrote the lyrics.
+The soundtrack was composed by G. V. Prakash Kumar with lyrics written by Na.
+Muthukumar and Thamarai.
 The music was released on 8 April 2016 by Sony Music India.